OffCourse/offcourse-next/Contribution Guidelines.md

 ## Contributing changes

-This constitutes bug fixing as well as the contribution to a new feature and code contribution in general.
+This constitutes bug fixing as well as the contribution to a new feature from our roadmap and code contribution in general.
 You will find our bug database and roadmap soon to see what contributions can be made here.
 The following are guidelines for working on such changes.

 Before you start working on a feature or substantial code contribution that is not in our bug database or on our roadmap, please discuss it with the team and ensure it is an appropriate addition to the core product.
 You can do this by sending an email to contact@offcourse.io.